Service number: 493887 | Rank: Private | Regiment: London Regiment. Formerly of the Suffolk Regiment (25080).

 C. Hall, Major-General, Commanding 56th London Division”

 Documents released after the war give us an insight into Herbert’s death.
-Initially he was not given a proper burial or headstone because his body was either not discovered after battle or he could not be positively identified as being one of the corpses.
+Initially he was not given a proper burial or headstone because his body was either not discovered after battle or a he could not be positively identified as being one of the corpses.
 In 1920, the authorities identified “a mass of bones” as being the remains of poor Herbert, so enabling him to receive that a proper burial and headstone.
 However, there was one gruesome element to the discovery.
 The documents state,

 “The head had been sawn horizontally in half.”